doubleyou/euthanasia/README.md

 If the process' queue grows too large, euthanasia will kill it

-If the process' memory heap grows too large, euthanasia tries to garbage collect it first, then kills it if garbage collecting doesn't help
+If the process' total memory grows too large, euthanasia tries to garbage collect it first, then kills it if garbage collecting doesn't help

 NOTE: euthanasia doesn't restart processes, it's supervisors' job.
 So, make sure